vidjil/vidjil/doc/locus.md

 enables the deep sequencing of a lymphoid population with dedicated sequencing methods and software, called either Rep-Seq or AIRR-Seq.

-# Library preparation and sequencing for human RepSeq studies
+# Library preparation and sequencing for human AIRR/RepSeq studies

 Choosing library preparation and sequencing for immune repertoire analysis is a challenging task [(Langerak 2017)](http://dx.doi.org/10.4049/jimmunol.1602050)